vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 has some very powerful properties.
 I hope that it becomes better documented and encouraged, and eventually more strictly enforced.

 As for using sealing, I would hold off for now.
-It's lack of documentation expresses that it may not be fully ready for use yet, but it will be interesting to see where this goes.
+Its lack of documentation expresses that it may not be fully ready for use yet, but it will be interesting to see where this goes.